 "Bessesen became interested in the yellow sea snake while surveying the biodiversity of the gulf in 2010.
 The region, she discovered, is a crucial habitat for many creatures, such as endangered green sea turtles." —Newsweek

 Bringing her love of wildlife to the writing table, Brooke strives to make science accessible to readers of all ages.
-In addition to Vaquita, she authored the Arizona Highways Wildlife Guide and five children's books, including Look Who Lives in the Ocean.
+In addition to her internationally acclaimed book Vaquita, she authored the Arizona Highways Wildlife Guide and five children's books, including Look Who Lives in the Ocean.
 She has been honored with a Celebrate Literacy Award from the International Literacy Association, as well as a Glyph Award, Judy Goddard Award, and Grand Canyon Reader Award nomination.
-She is a long-time member of the Society of Children's Book Writers and Illustrators (SCBWI) and the founder and director of Authors for Earth Day (A4ED), an international coalition of award-winning authors who mentor young readers through special conservation-focused school visits.
+She is a long-time member of the Society of Children's Book Writers and Illustrators (SCBWI) and the founder and director of Authors for Earth Day (A4ED), an international coalition of award-winning authors who, between 2010 and 2020, mentored young readers through special conservation-focused school visits.

 "With her in-depth experience visiting with and educating young people, Brooke Bessesen truly understands their almost-innate passion for nature, saying 'They are both environmentalists and idealists, so they are just the kind of crusaders we need to combat the challenges of our changing world,'" —Earth Day Network